 (2) Einheitswissenschaft (Unified science), edit by Carnap, Frank, Hahn, Neurath, Joergensen (after Hahn's death), Morris (from 1938)

 - H. Hahn, Logik, Mathematik und Naturerkennen, 1933

 - R. Carnap, Die Aufgabe der Wissenschaftlogik, 1934

 - P. Frank, Das Ende der mechanistichen Physik, 1935

 - O. Neurath, Was bedeutet rationale Wirtschaftsbetrachtung, 1935

 - O. Neurath, E. Brunswik, C. Hull, G. Mannoury, J. Woodger, Zur Enzyclopädie der Einheitswissenschaft.
 Vorträge, 1938

 - R. von Mises, Ernst Mach und die empiritische Wissenschaftauffasung, 1939

 These works are translated in Unified science - The Vienna Circle monograph series originally edited by Otto Neurath, Kluwer, 1987.

-The members of the Vienna Circle were dispersed when Nazi party went into power in Germany; many of them emigrated to USA, where they taught in several universities.
+The members of the Vienna Circle were dispersed when the Nazi Party came to power in Germany; many of them emigrated to the U.S.A., where they taught in several universities.
 Schlick remained in Austria, but in 1936 he was killed by a Nazi sympathizer student in the University of Vienna.